šŸ² Readers Are Loving These

 24

-Guests ask to be invited back specifically because of the food.
+Guests want to come back specifically for the food.

-Dinner party showstoppers Instant Pot baby back ribs and grilled whole pork loin are the kind of meals guests remember and reference later.
+Dinner party showstoppers Instant Pot baby back ribs and grilled whole pork loin are the kind of meals guests will bring up months later.
+People remember them.

 25